Procurement Frequently Asked Questions

 What happens if I do not get my tender in on time?

-In keeping with the key principle of procurement of treating economic operators equally and without discrimination it is imperative that all tenders are received prior to the deadline.
-It is highly unlikely that any tender received after a set tender return deadline will be considered.
+A key objective of procurement is acting, and being seen to act, with integrity.
+Adhering to this, it is imperative that all tenders are received prior to the deadline.
+It is highly unlikely that any tender received after a deadline will be considered.

 How will my tender be assessed?

-Tenders will be assessed strictly in accordance with the Invitation to Tender and Instructions to Tender.
+Tenders are assessed strictly in accordance with the Invitation to Tender and Instructions to Tender.

 How will I get feedback if I am not successful in a tender?